 An Inspirational Project

-For this redesign, I chose The Alice Network by Kate Quinn.
+For this redesign project, I chose The Alice Network by Kate Quinn.
 This historical fiction novel spans different moments in European history, with a strong focus on espionage, memory, courage, and the impact of war.
-The subject matter offered a rich visual language to explore: history, secrecy, identity, place, and time.
+The subject matter offered a rich visual language to explore: history, secrecy, identity, place,

 WHY THE ALICE NETWORK